PennWoodFoundation/CodeCamp/README.md

-# CodeCamp
+# WPSD CodeCamp
-Repository for everything related to CodeCamp 2021 (temporary name)
+Repository for everything related to WPSD CodeCamp 2021

-(currently) - by Chris Gomez

 ## Name
 The event is temporarily named Code Camp.
 This is still to be decided upon.

 ## Purpose
-The purpose of the event is for students to build a web application in 48 hours that offers a solution to a global problem.
+The purpose of the event is for students to build a web application in 48 hours that offers a technical solution to a problem.
 Students are grouped into teams and are instructed in web technologies as they build their application.

 ## Skills
 - HTML / CSS